CSCfi/csc-user-guide/docs/cloud/pouta/vm-flavors-and-billing.md

 -   Network: Redundant 10 Gb/s
 -   Flavor disk: Local SSD disks, RAID-0
 -   Instances can be lost due to a single-node or disk failure.

+**io.2.\*:**

+!!!
+Note
+    These virtual machines can not be resized to a different family flavor.

+-   Redundant power
+-   CPU: AMD EPYC 7313 16-Core Processor
+-   Network: Redundant 25 Gb/s
+-   Flavor disk: Local NVMe disk, RAID-1
+-   Instance can be lost due to a single-node or multiple simultaneous disk failures.

 ### GPU flavors